 - If you are unable to remove valuables, place them in a trunk or other secure space.

 To pull off an event of this magnitude, it’s all hands on deck!
-Check out the Volunteers page for more information or visit the City Volunteer Desk in ICC Room 117.
+Check out convention.FFA.org/local-volunteers for more information or visit the City Volunteer Desk in ICC Room 117.

 Indianapolis weather in the fall can vary and change rapidly.
 Check forecasts regularly to prepare before arriving and stay tuned to weather alerts offered by the National Weather Service.
 Move indoors during inclement weather (lightning, strong winds and thunderstorms) and wear appropriate clothing for the elements.
 View Indoor Walkways section for alternate indoor routes.

-Free wireless internet access is available to all convention attendees at the Indiana Convention Center.
+Free wireless internet access is available to all convention attendees.
+Wireless access information will be available soon.

 Your convention and expo experience isn’t complete until you’ve attended workshops at Indiana Convention Center!
-Student workshops help members develop premier leadership, personal growth, and career success, while teacher workshops provide teachers with new ideas and activities to integrate into their classrooms.
+Student workshops help members develop premier leadership, personal growth, and career success.
+In contrast, teacher workshops provide teachers with new ideas and activities to integrate into their classrooms.

-Download the free convention mobile device app or visit the Student and Teacher Workshops page for a complete schedule.
+Download the free convention mobile app or visit convention.FFA.org/schedule for a complete schedule.